wieden-kennedy/autoscalebot/README.md

     )
     ```

-4. Add it to your Procfile:
+4. Fire up this command, or add it to your Procfile:

     ```
     autoscaleworker: project/manage.py heroku_web_autoscaler